 if you’re interested in commissioning me to build you a custom pedal reach out to me via the contact page for a quote.
 All prices are on application, as they are built bespoke for you, hand soldered and in most cases the PCB’s are hand etched too.
 All enclosures are Hammond and are custom designed and can include your own artwork if you supply it to make it even more personal to you.
 If you use your own artwork, the proof will be sent for your approval before I commit it to the enclosure.

-All payments must be made via PayPal in full, following your payment landing in my in box I’ll liaise with you via email during the build.
+All payments must be made via PayPal with an initial deposit of 50% to confirm the order, following your payment landing in my in box I’ll liaise with you via email during the build.
 I’ll even send you photos of it as i’m building it.
 In general as they are all made to order expect around a 6 week lead time for delivery.
 This is due to the fact that I use a lot of NOS components, and these have to be sourced for each pedal individually.
+Once the pedal is finished I’ll send you an email with the invoice for the remaining 50%.
+Once that’s been received the pedal will be shipped.

 Currently, the pedals I build are the following: